Industry and Idleness: Plate 11 — The Idle 'Prentice Executed at Tyburn

 Idle now comes, like Tom Nero in The Four Stages of Cruelty, to the reward of his depredations and malice: a felon's death on the gallows.

 The procession from left to right shows a detachment of soldiers riding behind the tumbrel, which contains a preacher with a book labelled Wesley, a reference to Methodism.
 The cleric vigorously discourses to a now hairless Thomas Idle, who is leaning on his own coffin (marked by the initials "T.I.").
 The coach ahead carries the Official clergyman (who will actually preside at the execution).
 Beyond looms the Tyburn Tree.
-The executioner lays unconcernedly along one of the crossbeams, smoking his pipe and apparently inured to the nature of his work.
+The executioner lies unconcernedly along one of the crossbeams, smoking his pipe and apparently inured to the nature of his work.

 In the right background, more or less well behaved spectators wait.
 One releases a pigeon that will fly back to Newgate and give the news that (by the time it has arrived) the malefactor is dead.

 Around and in the midst of the semi-orderly procession, chaos reigns.

 In the front center, a woman with a baby is advertising "The last dying Speech & Conſeſsion of—Tho.
 Idle." although the condemned has not yet arrived at the gallows.
 To the left, a brawl involves two to four people.
 To her left, a drunken sot attempts to court the woman with ridiculous airs, notwithstanding his holding a dog up by the tail.
 The suspended dog, positioned directly below the gibbet in the picture, prefigures another "cur" who is about to be hanged.
 Behind them a massive riot goes on while a woman assaults the man pushing over her cart of fruit.
 A man to the far right peddles something.
 In one corner are two boys, one pickpocketing and the other resisting temptation, possibly echoing Idle and Goodchild.

 The frame of the picture shows Thomas' ultimate fate, hung on a gibbet for his highway collecting.

 Finally, the verse at the bottom completes Idle's doom.